JE323/3d-model-icon-generator/README.md

 ### [1.1 - Compatibility](#table-of-contents)

-This tool was tested with Blender 3D 2.79b.
+This tool was tested with Blender 3D 2.82.
+For previous support of 2.79b please see v1 releases.

 For releases, please refer to the [**Release**](https://github.com/JE323/3d-model-icon-generator/releases) page.